Mega Genius® Intelligence Briefing :

 31 October 2009

-Footnote: On 5 November 2009, just five days after I published this Intelligence briefing, a psychotic maniac massacred 13 people — more than twice the number of Jack the Ripper — and wounded 29 more at Fort Hood, Texas, the world’s largest military base.
+On 5 November 2009, just five days after I published this Intelligence briefing, a psychotic maniac massacred 13 people — more than twice the number that Jack the Ripper slew — and wounded 29 more at Fort Hood, Texas, the world’s largest military base.

 During the slaughtering rampage, witnesses identified Major Nidal Malik Hasan as the shooter, who was subsequently charged with 13 counts of premeditated murder.